 - Extra-Curricular Activities Form (30%): Focus on significant leadership experiences and significant athletic achievements and academic awards won.
 Judges are looking for quality of experiences, not quantity of experiences.

-- Short-Answer Questions (20%): Use this space to tell us more about how you've personally benefited by staying active – both with school sports and with outside school activities.
+- Short-Answer Questions (20%): Use this space to tell us more about your experiences in high school sports and activities.
 These are not throw-away questions, consider them mini-essays.

 - Letters of Recommendation (10%): Approach coaches, teachers, school administrators, youth group leaders or others in your community to have them write recommendation letters so the judges can learn a little bit more about you.

-Thirty-two (32) student-athletes will win a $1,000 scholarship.
+Thirty-two (32) student-athletes will win a $2,000 scholarship.
 A graduated scale based on MHSAA enrollment classification will be used to allocate the first 30 scholarships.
-In Class A, six boys and six girls will be selected as winners.
-Four boys and four girls from Class B schools will be selected as scholarship recipients, while three boys and three girls in Class C and two boys and two girls from Class D schools will receive the $1,000 scholarship.
-The last two at-large scholarships are designated for minority candidates and will be chosen after the first 30 scholarship recipients have been selected.
+In Class A, 6 boys and 6 girls will be selected as winners.
+4 boys and 4 girls from Class B schools will be selected as scholarship recipients, while 3 boys and 3 girls in Class C and 2 boys and 2 girls from Class D schools will receive the $2,000 scholarship.
+The last 2 at-large scholarships are designated for minority candidates and will be chosen after the first 30 scholarship recipients have been selected.